gaow0007/gaow0007.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher at RealAI currently.
-I have obtained my Bachelor of Computer Science from Beihang University on 2019.
-I'm interested in machine learning for system and system for machine learning.
-I pursue to bring the real AI technology into human life.
-I pursue the reilable, efficient Artificial Intelligence System.
+I am a second-year PhD student at Nanyang Technological University, supervised by Yonggang Wen and co-supervised by Tianwei Zhang.
+I am interested in machine learning system and cloud computing, espieciaally GPU cluster management and secure machine leanring.
 This is my personal website.
-[Email](weigao1996@outlook.com) is a prefered way to reach me.
+[Email](gaow0007@ntu.edu.sg) is a prefered way to reach me.